Biz-Group/fabric-v1/PRD.md

   - Non-audio MIME rejected client-side and server-side.
 Files larger than 100 MB rejected client-side.

 - [x] **Task 12: Abandonment cleanup verification**
   - Upload a file, then close the modal at the speaker-labels step.
 Confirm the storage object and conversation row are both removed.
-Confirm closing the modal after speaker-label submission does NOT delete (analysis continues in the background).
+Confirm a different contributor cannot abandon another user's unfinished row, an admin can clean it up, and closing the modal after speaker-label submission does NOT delete (analysis continues in the background).

 - [x] **Task 13: Regression — existing Voice Record + AI Interview flows unchanged**

+---

+## 13. Implementation Task List — Deletion Flow Hardening (v1.0)

+**Goal:** Make every destructive flow role-aware, tenant-scoped, non-cascading where required, and consistent with derived summaries/process flows.

+### Backend (Convex)

+- [x] **Task 1: Add server-backed delete eligibility**
+  - Functions, departments, and processes expose delete eligibility queries that return role blockers, child-data blockers, and whether the caller has an admin cleanup path.
+  - Delete mutations re-check blockers server-side so the UI cannot bypass non-cascading hierarchy rules.

+- [x] **Task 2: Keep process deletion and process flows consistent**
+  - Deleting an empty process deletes its derived `processFlows` row before deleting the process.
+  - Cleanup code that removes all conversations for a process also removes the derived flow.

+- [x] **Task 3: Harden admin conversation deletion**
+  - `deleteForAdmin` is admin-only and org-scoped.
+  - It tolerates already-missing Convex Storage bytes, deletes the conversation row, skips summary work for non-`done` rows, force-refreshes the process summary when completed conversations remain, and clears the process summary/deletes the process flow when the last completed conversation is removed.

+- [x] **Task 4: Harden recording abandonment**
+  - `abandonVoiceRecording` allows only the row owner or an org admin, only for unfinished `voiceRecord` / `audioUpload` rows.
+  - Finalized rows and AI interview rows are protected.

+- [x] **Task 5: Coordinate member removal with Clerk**
+  - Member removal preflights self-removal and last-admin guards, deletes Clerk org membership first, then deletes Fabric membership.
+  - Clerk failures preserve the Fabric membership row; Clerk 404 is treated as already removed and Fabric cleanup continues.

+### Frontend (Next.js)

+- [x] **Task 6: Make delete dialogs explain blockers**
+  - Delete dialogs show loading, role-blocked, child-blocked, and confirmed-delete states.
+  - Processes with conversations route admins to Admin → Conversations with the process filter applied; contributors are told to ask an admin.

+- [x] **Task 7: Confirm admin destructive actions**
+  - Admin conversation deletion uses a confirmation dialog.
+  - Appearance reset uses a confirmation dialog before removing active/candidate theme tokens and returning the workspace to neutral.
+  - Pending invite resend copy explains that resend is revoke + re-invite and may require manually inviting again if the second step fails.

+### Testing & Validation

+- [x] **Task 8: Deletion-flow regression coverage**
+  - Covered hierarchy delete eligibility, blocked process deletion with conversations, process-flow cleanup, admin conversation deletion summary/flow effects, recording abandonment ownership, and tenant-scoped admin removal behavior.

 ---